brayanMuniz/website2/public/notes/Longest Prefix Matching.md

 # Longest Prefix Matching
 > Most specific Match

-when looking for forwarding table entry for given destination address, use longest address prefix that matches destination address
+When looking for forwarding table entry for given destination address, use longest address prefix that matches destination address

 ## Example
 ![img](../Images/a14.png)